rudranshupaul/diabetes_prediction_project/README.md

 ---

 **Maintained by:** Rudranshu Paul
-Feel free to connect via [LinkedIn](https://www.linkedin.com/) or email for collaboration.
+Feel free to connect via [LinkedIn](www.linkedin.com/in/rudranshu-paul-376024293) or email(rudranshupaul.24@kgpian.iitkgp.ac.in) for collaboration.